yeluH/MT/Analysis/work_readme.md

     - Combine the two labeled dataframes from above work and generate statistics of 7 labelgroups: sky, infrastructure, vegetation, building, means_of_transportation, other, curb and tram_line.
 (3934 masks labelled including 49 curbs)
   #### Work_05_3
     - Update function to only consider masks which are located in the lower part of the images
-    - Add index for gemetric attributes, coordinate values of extreme points, including topmost, bottommost, leftmost, rightmost
+    - Add index for geometric attributes, coordinate values of extreme points, including topmost, bottommost, leftmost, rightmost
     - Add more index for spectral features like RGB quantile value and color distance
     - Redo the statistics summary of all variables for 7 labelgroups
     - (Local version and science_app version)
+    - Add index for orientation (of fitting ellipse) and angle of rotation (of rotated rectangle) to feature summary

 ### Work_06
 - Mapping the locations of labelled images